How to calibrate your speed

 Note: none of these settings affect motor/board performance, only speed reporting accuracy, as well as efficiency reporting, distance reporting, etc

-Speed seems fine but GPS reading is different
+Speed seems close, but GPS reading is different

 GPS readings are not very reliable in all situations, but there’s one thing that GPS is really good for: measuring distance.

-• pick a straight flat road - the longer the better - or you can use a 400m track lap…
+- pick a straight flat road - the longer the better - or you can use a 400m track lap, or mile/km markers on a road…

-• note the distance reported by the VESC, compare to the GPS distance
+- note the distance reported by the VESC, compare to the reference distance

 Repeat the run and verify that it is now closer.
 Now you can pick other straight roads and verify your calibration there to rule out some GPS anomalies…